From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Results and Analysis

 \subsection{Scenario 1}

-In this scenario, we evaluate the conceptual spaces of both models by calculating the shortest path length between any pair of nodes within and between semantic groups.
-The shortest path is computed using Dijkstra's algorithm from the NetworkX package~\footnote{\url{https://networkx.org/documentation/stable/reference/algorithms/shortest_paths.html}} .
+In this scenario, we evaluate the lexico-semantic networks of both models by calculating the shortest path length between any pair of nodes within and between semantic groups.
+The shortest path is computed using Dijkstra's algorithm from the NetworkX package~\footnote{\url{https://networkx.org/documentation/stable/reference/algorithms/shortest_paths.html}} with the cosine distance between any two nodes.
 The average lengths for Llama2-7B and Llama2-70B are shown in Figure~\ref{fig:shortest_path}.
 Figure~\ref{fig:difference_map} presents the difference heatmap, where the difference is computed as the average length of Llama2-70B minus that of Llama2-7B.
 The significance of the differences is indicated by the number of stars (one, two, or three), corresponding to p-values of 0.05, 0.01, and 0.001 in the t-test, respectively.

-Our results show that Llama2-70B generally has longer path lengths than Llama2-7B, both within and between semantic groups, except in the RANDOM vs. NAME or PLACE comparison.
-This suggests that Llama2-70B follows more complex paths to uncover relationships.
-Figures~\ref{fig:example_7B} and~\ref{fig:example_70B} illustrate this with the six shortest paths from “bar” to “library.”
-The shortest path (red) in Llama2-70B shows greater variation in word form and conjugation.
-Additionally, its other paths include multilingual instances and diverse connections, aiding disambiguation—for example, distinguishing “library” as a building from its software-related meaning.
+Our results indicate that Llama2-70B generally exhibits longer path lengths than Llama2-7B, both within and across semantic groups, suggesting that Llama2-70B uncovers relationships through more complex pathways.
+Figures~\ref{fig:example_7B} and~\ref{fig:example_70B} illustrate the six shortest paths between “bar” and “library.”
+The shortest path (highlighted in red) in Llama2-70B shows greater variation in word forms and conjugations.
+Moreover, alternative paths involve multilingual links and diverse connections that assist in disambiguation—for instance, differentiating the building “library” from its software-related sense.
+This richer semantic representation may account for the superior performance of larger-scale models.

 When analyzing per group, both models show shorter paths within the same group, and the trends are similar for different group pairs.
 Among the groups, COLOR shows the shortest paths, while FURNITURE exhibits the longest.
 This may be due to polysemy in FURNITURE, where terms like ``chair'' refer to both furniture and a human (e.g., a person referred to as a ``chair'').
 This is further supported by the longer paths when comparing FURNITURE to other groups.
 Conversely, NATION and CITY tend to have shorter paths.